 Thankfully, animations with Blender’s Non-Linear Animation editing system not only allows us to blend clips but to also edit them per transform channel of each bone, making it an excellent way to mix animations and even add a personal flair to them if we were so inclined.

 We’ll go through several ways we can use the NLA editor as shown in our Blender tutorial on YouTube to help us bash Mixamo animations and make some edits in between.

-Downloading a clip from Mixamo is pretty straightforward, and once you’ve got your exported format of choice in your local drives, simply perform an import operation from within Blender.
+Downloading a clip from Mixamo to Blender is pretty straightforward, and once you’ve got your exported format of choice in your local drives, simply perform an import operation from within Blender.

 In this case, I downloaded and import FBX files.
 This is Mixamo’s default format.
 The asset comes in scaled-down ten times.
 Clearing the scale using Alt + S. After doing this you should see your asset in the viewport.
 Rinse and repeat the process for all of the clips you plan to use.

 You can access the NLA editor by expanding the View Icon as shown above.
 Select Non-Linear Animation and you should see this interface:

 The orange bar represents the keyframes of the Armature you’ve imported, which, incidentally is named “Armature”.
 Pushing the keyframes down by clicking on the icon indicated by the mouse cursor transforms these keyframes into “Actions”.

 By repeating these actions for every armature imported we can build a pool of actions that we can call later on.

 Once all our downloads have been imported from Mixamo to Blender and saved as actions, we can delete all the armatures except one.

 As long as we create actions from assets downloaded from the same mesh we brought into our Mixamo animation, we can add them to one of the fbx armatures we imported so that one armature contains animation data from all the others.